 Quiet more relaxed areas in Phuket

-Rawai beach is close to the very popular Phromthep Cape look out, where people go to see beautiful sunsets each night.
-If you are in the area check it out!
+If you want to do some swimming then I would recommend Rawai beach and Nai Harn beach, which are close to the very popular Phromthep Cape look out, where people go to see beautiful sunsets each night.

 Best Places to Stay in Rawai